portdebarcelona/OpenInfoAPI-Ports/docs/CatalogIntroduction.md

 Information about vessel's voyages in the port is particularly useful for planning logistic operations, but it can also be useful for acompanying or waiting people that will depart or arrive by ferry or cruise.

-This category reffers to all available information about vessels and their voyages within the port, such as their port calls or their voyages, including their stay number and the information about the vessel, such as IMO, lenght, tonnage, .
+This domain reffers to all available information about vessels and their voyages within the port, such as their port calls or their voyages, including their stay number and the information about the vessel, such as IMO, lenght, tonnage, .

 Possible APIs:
 - **Ships Arrival Forecasts**.
 Forecast of ships that will arrive at a port in a given period of time.